 Specifically, you use one of its bands to connect to an existing Wi-Fi network.
 Now, you can connect wired devices to the router’s LAN ports to make them part of the network.
 (In most cases, you should leave the WAN port alone, but some routers turn this port into another LAN.)

-In the Media Bridge mode, the rest of the router’s Wi-Fi bands is not used.
+In the Media Bridge mode, the rest of the router’s Wi-Fi bands are unavailable.

 Turning an router into a Wi-Fi receiver

 For the role of a media bridge, you don’t need a high-end or latest router.
 An old one will do.
 Just make sure it has the speeds needed to get the most out of the incoming Wi-Fi connection.